 - Results are often quick allowing clients to feel immediate relief

-When it comes to treating clients, EFT practitioners use a more hands-on approach than other therapies do.
+When it comes to treating clients, EFT practitioners use a more hands-on approach than other therapies.
 Practitioners tap on specific points of the body that are identified through acupuncture.
 In addition, EFT practitioners seek to gain more understanding about the client’s emotional state, such as what the traumatic or painful experience was that lead up to the psychological problem.
-There are many conditions that EFT can treat including:
+There are many conditions that EFT can treat, including:

 - Childhood trauma